New or used cars: What's your best option?

 Buying a car through licensed dealers may be more expensive than from a private seller but it can offer you greater protection.

-Car dealers must only sell cars that have no money owning.
+Car dealers must only sell cars that have no money owing.
 All cars sold from a licensed dealer should include a car description form which has important information such as the dealer’s name, cash price of the car, VIN and engine number, mileage and warranty details where applicable.

 You should check that the information on the form reflects the actual details of the dealer and car, just as you would with a private seller’s certificate of registration.
 It’s also a good idea to do an inspection on the car before you buy, especially if it doesn’t come with a warranty.